 2. Auto-Renewal Can Hurt You

 You might assume that if your current plan is no longer being sold, or if it drastically changes, that an auto-enrollment alarm would go off.
 This isn’t the case.
-Health insurance renewal keeps chugging along.
+Health insurance renewal keeps chugging along (you will be notified of the impending auto-renewal and potential plan change, but you might not notice the notification among the rest of the mail you receive).

 If your health insurance provider is no longer around to give input, then you may be sent automatically to a plan that has just a few similarities to your current plan, even if it isn’t what you want.